🎉 Second Edition Released 🎉

 Let’s remove dropFirst() and see how our test behaves.

-func testPublishedSections() {
+@Test func publishedSections() async {

 var receivedMenu: [MenuItem]?